-This particular form of recreational water illnesses, is usually present in diarrheal stools of infected individuals.
+This form of recreational water illnesses is usually present in diarrheal type stools of infected individuals.
 Infections in these individuals can last up to two weeks, even after their diarrhea episodes are over.
-If the circulation of your swimming pool is poorly setup, a single accidental fecal release from an infected person, can infect nearby swimmers.
+If the circulation system of your swimming pool is poorly set up, a single accidental fecal release from an infected person can infect nearby swimmers.

-Shigella lamblia infections are similar to that of giardia infections.
-Meaning that they can occur as a result of contaminated foods.
+Shigella lamblia infections are like that of Giardia infections.
+Meaning that they can occur because of contaminated foods.
 If your food is handled by an individual who is infected, then your risk of infection is high.
 This is especially true if the individual fails to wash their hands after using the restroom.

-Shigella infections are similar to other recreational water illnesses such as cryptosporidium.
-This means that symptoms from this bacteria, will be in the form of:
+Shigella infections are like other recreational water illnesses such as Cryptosporidium.
+This means that symptoms from this bacterium, will be in the form of:

-Normally shigellosis will run its course in about 5 to 7 days.
-If any of your swimming pool or spa users become ill from shigella, it means that they have ingested contaminated water from your facility.
-Fortunately for us though, this bacteria can be effectively controlled by chlorine and other pool and spa chemicals.
+Normally Shigellosis will run its course in about 5 to 7 days.
+If any of your swimming pool or spa users become ill from Shigella, it means that they have ingested contaminated pool water from your facility.
+Fortunately for us though, this bacterium can be effectively controlled by chlorine and other pool and spa disinfecting chemicals.

-The only good thing about this type of waterborne disease, is that it is easily controlled with chlorine at normal levels.
-However the elimination of this bacteria is not instant if there is a fecal accident in your pool.
+The only good thing about this type of waterborne disease is that it is easily controlled with chlorine at normal levels.
+However, the elimination of this bacteria is not instant if there is a fecal accident in your pool.
 You must allow enough time for complete disinfection.
-For diarrheal stools, this is a 24 hour period.
+For diarrheal stools, this is a 2424-houreriod.
 More on this later.

-Fecal related illnesses are very serious because they can cause other health problems as well.
-There are two more very serious waterborne illnesses that I must mentioned here.
-The first is called adenovirus.
-This particular waterborne illness is the most common caused of respiratory health problems.
+Fecal-related illnesses are serious because they can cause other health problems as well.
+There are two more profoundly serious waterborne illnesses that I must mention here.
+The first is called Adenovirus.
+This waterborne illness or recreational water illness is the most common cause of respiratory health problems.
 There is a good chance that it is also responsible for causing other illnesses which include:

 Adenovirus infections can cause severe complications for many swimmers.
 Especially if many of them have their immune systems compromised.
-Bad news for many swimming pool and spa facilities.
-This particular waterborne illness, remains stable in adverse pH conditions.
+Unwelcome news for many swimming pools and spa facilities.
+This waterborne illness remains stable in adverse pH conditions.

-Because of this, the virus can survive for a very long time outside of the body.
+Because of this, the virus can survive for an exceedingly long time outside of the body.

 Users of your swimming pools and spa facilities, will become infected by: